opudrovs/svd-client-sample/README.md

 - `react-lazyload` package for lazily loading images on bundle and pack pages;

 - a custom inline image gallery component with thumbnails.
+Third-party image gallery solutions did not fit my design concept, so I rolled out a fast gallery solution based on existing image galleries used on digital asset marketplaces.

-A third-party image gallery popup library was removed from the project.
-A more stable library will be added in the future.
-For now, clicking on the large image preview in the inline image gallery opens the image directly in the browser.
+Clicking on the large image preview in the inline image gallery opens the image directly in the browser.

 - ESLint with custom config for analyzing the code;